opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 ## 87. Attendance at hearings in the Family Justice Courts

-(1) For the avoidance of doubt, the general rule is that all hearings in a Family Justice Court shall be heard in camera pursuant to section 10(1) of the Family Justice Act.
+(1) For the avoidance of doubt, the general rule is that all hearings in a Family Justice Court shall be heard in private pursuant to section 10(1) of the Family Justice Act.
 Members of the public are not entitled to attend such hearings.

 (2) Notwithstanding paragraph (1) above, a Family Justice Court may hear any matter in an open and public court to which the public generally may have access, if the Court is satisfied that it is expedient in the interests of justice, or for other sufficient reason to do so.
 Such matters include but are not limited to:-

 > (a) trial or hearings for proceedings under section 105 and 106 of the Women’s Charter;

 > (b) uncontested trials or hearings for proceedings under section 95 and 101 of the Women’s Charter which were adjourned from chambers to Open Court; and

 > (c) mentions for proceedings under Part VII and VIII of the Women’s Charter.